Puff Pastry Vegetable Tart Recipe

 Chef Tips and Tricks:

-- To get the rolled-out puff pastry onto the baking sheet without tearing it or stretching it out more, lightly flour the puff pastry then roll the pastry onto a well-floured rolling pin.
+- To roll the puff pastry onto the baking sheet without tearing it or stretching it out more, lightly flour the puff pastry and roll it onto a well-floured rolling pin.
 Place the rolling pin on one of the short sides of the sheet pan and unroll the pastry onto the sheet pan, making adjustments to placement as needed.

 - When trimming the tough ends off asparagus, bend one of the stalks in the lower ⅓ until it breaks.
-Where it breaks is where you should cut the remainder of the bunch.
-They’re all typically the same size in the bunch so have the same “breaking point” because most likely they were all growing next to each other.
+Where it breaks, you should cut the remainder of the bunch.
+They’re all typically the same size in the bunch, so they have the same “breaking point” because they were most likely growing next to each other.

 Frequently Asked Questions: